juju/docs/src/en/clouds-LXD.md

 ## Additional LXD resources

-[Additional LXD resources][lxd-resources] provides more LXD-specific information.
+[Additional LXD resources][clouds-lxd-resources] provides more LXD-specific information.

 ## Next steps

 A controller is created with two models - the 'controller' model, which should be reserved for Juju's internal operations, and a model named 'default', which can be used for deploying user workloads.

 See these pages for ideas on what to do next: